ValentinLafargue/HealthStarDataset/README.md

 The dataset is structured to support analysis of nutritional quality, HSR modeling, and food labeling research.

+#### Precise description
+The dataset consists of product-level information organized in a tabular format.
+Each row represents a single product, and each column corresponds to a distinct variable.
+The fields included in the dataset are summarized below:

+- product\_name: Name of the product.
+- Size\_g: Product size in grams.
+- Product\_type: Type or classification of the product.
+- category: Broader category of the product.
+- country: Country of origin or sale.
+- retailer: Retailer or brand associated with the product.
+- hsr: Health Star Rating displayed on the packaging.
+- nutrient\_energy\_kj: Energy content in kilojoules per 100g.
+- protein\_g\_per\_100g: Protein content per 100g.
+- fat\_g\_per\_100g: Total fat per 100g.
+- sat\_fat\_g\_per\_100g: Saturated fat per 100g.
+- carbohydrates: Total carbohydrates per 100g.
+- sugars\_g\_per\_100g: Sugar content per 100g.
+- sodium\_mg\_per\_100g: Sodium content per 100g in milligrams.
+- fiber\_g\_per\_100g: Dietary fiber per 100g.
+- ingredients\_text: Full ingredient list.
+- date\_collected: Date when the data was collected.
+- allergen: Presence of allergens, if any.
+- data\_source: Source from which the data was obtained.
+- kcal\_per\_100g: Energy content in kilocalories per 100g.

+All missing values have been explicitly removed to ensure data quality.
+Categorical variables have been harmonized to allow easy integration with other datasets and computational pipelines.

 ### Data Source
 All data were manually collected from Australian retail products in 2025.
 Efforts were made to ensure accuracy and consistency, including verification against product packaging and standardized variable naming.